 Check this website and your email frequently, to keep up with any additions and changes to the course -- go to my website at http://www.ccs.neu.edu/home/futrelle and then on to this page via the teaching link.
 Read all the COM1201 pages and reread any for which an update is indicated.
-If you do something wrong because you're not reading these pages, it's your problem I'm afraid.
+If you do something wrong because you never read these pages, it's your problem, I'm afraid.
 I won't make hard copies of every one of the course web pages to hand out in class, so always check on line.
-These web pages for the Spring course will be added to steadily as the Quarter proceeds, it will have some empty links for a while.
-If you want to see a complete web site for the previous version of the course, check the web pages for COM1201 Winter 2000.

-This course has three threads, three different aspects of algorithms that are interleaved as the course proceeds.
-For the first two, we'll rely on our Sedgewick Algorithms textbook and for the latter we'll also use Lippman and Lajoie's C++ text:
+This course has three threads, three different aspects of algorithms that are interleaved as the course proceeds:

 In discussing the various algorithms in this course we will discuss some in detail, e.g., two lectures devoted to a single topic.
 Others will receive less attention, e.g., half a lecture.
 Some others will be mentioned quite briefly (no reading required) so that you'll at least be aware of them -- there are so many interesting algorithms in existence that I want you to at least be aware of them, even if you're not familiar with them in detail.